 Most animals use scent to identify good trails to use and where all the “action” is in the neighborhood.
 Often times these smells are hard to detect.
 Cat odors are very strong and can’t be missed.
 And they carry for great distances attracting cats from miles away.

-The most important step at getting rid of cats in the yard is to get rid of these attractors.
-NNZ is a biodegradeable fast working agent which neutralizes odor immediately.
-It can be sprayed over grass, pine straw, flower beds, trees, shrubs and strucutres with no risk to the plants.
+The most important step at getting rid of cats in the yard is to get rid of these smells.
+T.O.N. is a biodegradable fast working agent which neutralizes odor immediately.
+It can be sprayed over grass, pine straw, flower beds, trees, shrubs and structures with no risk to the plants.

 Use any good PUMP SPRAYER to apply the NNz and in general, one good treatment will get rid of the smell within one day.